-A metallic element that has an incomplete inner shell.
+A transition element is a metallic element that has an incomplete inner shell.
 Transition elements occupy the short groups in the periodic table – i.e., groups IB through VIIB and group VIII – in which the d-orbitals are being filled.
 In general the transition elements are dense, hard, and of high melting point.
 Their electronic structures, with many loosely-bound unpaired d electrons, account for their properties: they exhibit many different valence states, form stable ligand complexes, are mostly colored and paramagnetic, and are generally good catalysts.
 They form many stable organometallic compounds and carbonyls (compounds in which carbon monoxide, CO, acts as a ligand) with specially stable "push-pull" bonding.
 The second and third row transition elements are less reactive than the first row, and stable in higher valence states.
 Many transition elements are technologically important.

 There are 92 naturally occurring elements and almost two dozen heavier, artificial elements.
 The properties of the elements differ greatly, ranging from highly reactive gases such as fluorine and chlorine and highly reactive metallic solids such as sodium and potassium to the inert gases and the heavy unreactive metals such as silver and gold.
 Since the earliest days of chemical science, attempts had been made to put some sense and order into the classification of the elements – to explain the wide differences in the properties of some elements and the similarities of others.
 This was eventually done, with outstanding success, by Dmitri Mendeleyev when he devised his periodic classification.
 He found that if the elements were arranged in order of increasing atomic weight, they fell into natural periods.
 The two lightest elements, hydrogen and helium, form a short period of their own.
 These are followed by the period of eight elements starting with lithium and ending with neon.
 The next period of eight elements starts with sodium and ends with argon.